thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

 =============================

 You can run a STIG report, which will check on all the individual STIG controls, and verify which are compliant with your system, and which are not.

-[TODO: Pete: Add a final screenshot or two showing sample outputs at the end of this section of commands.]

 The steps to run the STIG report are as follows: